A film by Justin Bennett

-The protagonist of "Raw Materials" a video without images, only sound and text, types a letter while listening to sounds from his archive.
-He plays a memory game with himself and the audience, implicating us: "Do you remember?
+The protagonist of Raw Materials, a video without images, composed exclusively of sound and text, types a letter while listening to sounds from his archive.
+He plays a memory game with himself as well as the audience, implicating us: "Do you remember?
 You were there too."
-He analyses what it is possible to hear in sound recordings.
+He analyses the possible interpretations of these sound recordings.
 Can they replace memories or photographs of places?
 Can they convey time, temperature, weather or emotions?
-How much do we project our own memories onto these sounds, and how much do the words colour our judgement?
-Can we listen to a sound archive as a personal diary, as fiction, as music or as legal evidence?
+How much do we project our own memories onto these sounds and how much do the words colour our judgement?
+Can we listen to a sound archive as a personal diary, as fiction, as music, or as legal evidence?
 Is the maker a listener, an actor or an author?
 Why did he record these sounds in the first place?
 And which tapes did he erase, and why?

-Film Distribution: ARGOS, Centre for Art and Media, Brussels (BE), Jubilee (BE)
+Distribution: ARGOS, Centre for Art and Media, Brussels (BE), Jubilee (BE)